RaounakElGourma/RaounakElGourma/README.md

 ### ✦ about

-> i build computer vision systems that work in the real world — noisy video, occlusions, edge cases and all.
+> i build ai systems that see, understand, and reason — from raw pixels to language and back.
-> from surveillance pipelines to medical imaging, i care about what happens *after* the notebook.
+> computer vision is my core, but i'm drawn to where vision meets language: VLMs, multimodal reasoning, and systems that do more than classify.

 - 🔭 currently building a clothing understanding pipeline for CCTV environments
-- 🌱 exploring tracking stability, temporal reasoning & edge deployment
+- 🌱 exploring LLMs · VLMs · multimodal AI · tracking stability · edge deployment
-- 💬 into object detection · OCR · medical imaging · NLP
+- 💬 into object detection · OCR · medical imaging · NLP · generative AI

 ---